cladur/cladur.github.io/content/projects/silence/index.md

 Although our game loads very fast, our work could be even more streamlined if we added the **hot-reload system**, so that we wouldn't have to restart the game every time we made a change in the code.

-While we're happy with out asset pipeline, we could improve it further by
+While we're happy with how our asset pipeline turned out, it could be improved even further by:
+- only baking the assets that have changed,
+- combining the assets into PAK files, so that they can be loaded even faster.

 ## Team